TEIR1plus2/Xbox-Reversing/README.md

 MFG decryption key for the CB_B = CB_A Key + Salt in the CB_B Header

+# HV Related Stuff
-# HV Utility
+## HV Utility
 Utility functions reversed from the Hypervisor to assist with general tasks.

+## HvxKeysExecute
+Method of executing a payload in HV context

+## HvxBlowFuses
+Syscall found in the hypervisor to blow efuses on the console through software.
+It seems to set some hardware registers to activate a circuit found near the CPU, this is largly believed to supply the voltage needed to burn the efuses.

+This is a work in progress still...

 # Challenge
 This is the payload xbox live sends the console to verify it's integrity.
 This will not be documented beyond what's mentioned in the file.

-# HvxBlowFuses
-Syscall found in the hypervisor to blow efuses on the console through software.
-It seems to set some hardware registers to activate a circuit found near the CPU, this is largly believed to supply the voltage needed to burn the efuses.

-This is a work in progress still...